 A notice of the Draft Annual Action Plan availability, 30-day public review period (December 28, 2023 through February 4, 2024) and anticipated public hearing dates of March 12, 2024 for the draft plan and April 23, 2024 for the final Annual Action Plan was published on December 28, 2023.
-The Plan was available at the City of Rocklin City Hall and on the City of Rocklin's website throughout the public review period and hearing process.
-To date, the City has not received any comments.
+The Plan was available at the City of Rocklin Administration Building and on the City of Rocklin's website throughout the public review period and hearing process.